-The project will identify and develop plans for streetscape improvements in the study area that will create opportunities safer and more enjoyable bike and pedestrian travel and improved access to existing transit routes.
-Data to support this outcome will include the number of bicycle, pedestrian, and transit access improvements identified during the planning process and included in the final strategies.
+The project will identify and develop plans for streetscape improvements in the study area that could create opportunities for safer and more enjoyable bike and pedestrian travel and improved access to existing transit routes.
+Data to support this outcome will include a number of bicycle, pedestrian, and transit access improvements identified during the planning process to be included in the final strategies.